krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ## What is The Presence Calculus?

-The Presence Calculus is a new approach for reasoning about the relationship
+The Presence Calculus is a new approach for reasoning quantitatively about the relationship
-between things, places, and time — through the lens of measurable
-*presence*.
+between things and places over time.

 The primary goal is to support rigorous modeling and principled
-decision-making with data in complex, real-world domains, while ensuring
+decision-making with operational data in complex, real-world domains, while ensuring
 that the use of data in such decisions rests on a mathematically
 precise, logically coherent, and epistemically grounded foundation.